oksan5782/expenses_tracker/README.md

 ## Usage

-- Upload your expense data from Discover or Chase in CSV format or input expence record manually
+- Upload your expense data from Discover or Chase in CSV format or input expense record manually
 - The application will automatically categorize and organize your expenses.
 - Explore your financial data using the intuitive interface, switch between different views, check out graphs and analyze your spending habits.
 - Add, edit, or delete expense items manually as needed.